Hi! I am Glaiza M. Macaspac, a CPA in the Philippines.

 A: I did my review for the last month at night after work.
 And I don’t think it was effective since progress has been very slow.

 P: I have changed my review schedule to early morning.
 I will ensure that I go to bed early and then wake up at aroun4 a.m. or earlier the next day.

 Well, that’s it for now.
 I hope I can keep up with the action plans and be able to accelerate.
 Looking forward to becoming a butterfly after all of this. =)

 Previously, I mentioned that I intended to sit for the Part 3 exam in 2018.
-This is because I didn’t want to have to worry about the 2019 CIA exam changes.
-In fact, I already paid the exam fee last September so I would have a deadline for myself.
+This is because I didn’t want to have to worry about the CIA exam changes.
+In fact, I already paid the exam fee last September, so I had a deadline for myself.
 This was my goal up until very recently when someone dear to me asked me about my exam preparations.

 When this person asked me how my studies were going, I was not able to answer right away because I wasn’t sure myself.
 I didn’t have the confidence to say that I was ready.
 Actually, prior to this, I was starting to have my own doubts since I wasn’t really happy with my progress.

 But now, I have thought about it thoroughly.
 And I talked to one of my colleagues who is also reviewing for Part 3 (we are planning to take it at the same time, if possible).
 It just so happened that she felt the same.

 Therefore, I decided to move my exam date to 2019.
 I didn’t do this just because my colleague is also postponing her exam.
 Instead, I did it because I didn’t have enough confidence yet.
 I haven’t been able to give my studies my best.
 So, I don’t think what I have covered so far is enough.